zarivernider/FRC_Scouting_Generator/README.md

 # Known Limitations
 1. `BlueAllianceAPI_Interface.py` does not support multiple pages or any other header information than the bare minimum.
 Should not be an issue, but worth noting the tech debt.
+2. `ScoutingSheetGenerator.py` does inefficient pandas operations that inhibit performance.
+Not refactored since timing is not critical for its operation.